 What’s the Difference Between an H1 Tag and a Title Tag?

-How Do You Start Using H1 Tags on Your Website?
+How Do You Use H1 Tags on Your Pages?

 Good news!
 If you’re using a content management system (sometimes referred to as a CMS), like WordPress, you might already be using h1 tags on your website.